Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Urinating or Defecating Outside of the Litter Box

 If your cat is completely litter box trained, it should be unusual for you to spot soiling in other places in the house.
-A dirty or inadequate litter box might be the reason, as well as adopting a new cat who shares the box.
-Ideally, each cat should have their own litter box with one to spare to prevent territorial issues from arising.
+A dirty or inadequate litter box might be the reason, as well as adopting a new cat that now shares the box.
+Ideally, each cat should have their own litter box, with one spare, to prevent territorial issues from arising.

 3. Excessive Grooming